NIFTy-PPL/JAXbind/paper/paper.md

 In scientific computing, linear functions such as spherical harmonic transformations are frequently encountered.
 If the function $f$ is linear, differentiation becomes much simpler.
-Specifically for a linear $f$, the jacobian or the pushforward/ `jvp` of $f$ are identical to $f$ itself and are independent from the position at which they were computed.
+Specifically for a linear $f$, the Jacobian or the pushforward/ `jvp` of $f$ are identical to $f$ itself and are independent from the position at which they were computed.
 Expressed in formulas $\partial f(x)(dx) = f(dx)$ if $f$ is linear.
 Analogously, the pullback/ `vjp` becomes independent of the initial position and is just given by the linear transposed of $f$, thus  $(\partial f(x))^{T}(dy) = f^T(dy)$.
 Also, all higher order derivatives can be expressed in terms of $f$ and its transpose.
-To make use of these simplifications, `jax_op` provides a special interface for linear functions, supporting higher order derivatives, which only requires an implementation of the function and its transposed.
+To make use of these simplifications, `jax_op` provides a special interface for linear functions, supporting higher order derivatives, only requiring an implementation of the function and its transposed.